An7orAhmed/Okay-I-need-to-generate-a-README-for-the-project-c/README.md

-Okay, I need to generate a README for the project called '25.
-SMS Agriculture Monitor'.
-The user mentioned that the project uses C/C++/Arduino/Proton Basic.
-The README should have a meaningful title under 50 characters, a project description, exclude contribution and license info, include a pinmap if possible, note that diagrams might not be accurate, and list the PDF files.
-Let me start with the title.
-The original name is a bit long, so maybe shorten it to something like "SMS-Based Agricultural Field Monitor with Alerts".
-That's under 50 characters.

-Next, the description.
 The code uses sensors for soil moisture, fire, and animal detection, controls a motor, and sends SMS alerts.
 The description should explain the main features, what the system does, and its components.
 Highlight the automation based on soil moisture and the SMS notifications for fires and animals.

 Now the pinmap.
 Looking at the code, the pins are defined as: irSens 4, fire 5, motorA 6, motorB 7, buzzer 8.
 The LCD uses A0-A5.
 Soil sensor on A6.
 GSM module on SoftwareSerial pins 3 (RX) and 2 (TX).
 So I should list all these connections clearly.
 Mention that the LCD uses analog pins as digital.